Gerlachovský štít: Access

-Two most popular multi-pitch routes for technical climbing are on the eastern and south-western walls.
+Two multi-pitch routes for technical climbing are on the eastern and south-western walls.
 Both are exceptionally long and situated on solid granite walls.
-The best season for climbing is mid September to mid October or until the snow falls.
-Another good season lasts from late June to early August.

-The route to Gerlachovský štít falls under the Tatra National Park ordinance, according to which hikers who depart from marked trails may be subject to fines unless they are UIAA members, or are led by an IFMGA-certified mountain guide.
-Camping is subject to similar restrictions.
-Rangers and some mountain guides are authorized to collect fines on the spot.
-Cairns that hikers build to mark the trail are periodically taken apart.
+The route to Gerlachovský štít falls under the Tatra National Park ordinance, according to which hikers who depart from marked trails may be subject to fines unless they are UIAA members, or are led by a certified mountain guide.